ecshreve/prod-slab/README.md

 ## Applications

+### Homebox

+[Homebox](https://github.com/sysadminsmedia/homebox) is a lightweight self-hosted inventory management type application.
+I'm using it to keep track of the stuff I'm moving.
+The image I'm using [`ecshreve/homebox-dev`](https://github.com/ecshreve/homebox-dev) is a fork of a fork of the original project with some tiny changes for my use case.

 ### Whoami

 A simple container that returns the IP address of the host it's running on.
-This is the only "application" in the stack at the moment, but it's useful for testing the network setup; and now that the general network structure is in place, and logs and metrics are being collected, I'll start adding more services.
+Useful for testing routing and load balancing.

 ## Observability